 Our 2015-2019 strategic framework extends our definition of microbiology research to include Member microbiologists in education, policy, business and scientific communication.
-Further information about the grant opportunities we provide, including application deadlines, can be found on the following pages:Research and Training Grant, Meeting Organizer Grant and Meeting Attendance Grant.
+Further information about the grant opportunities we provide, including application deadlines, can be found on the following pages:Research and Training Grant, Meeting Organizer Grant, Meeting Attendance Grant and Congress Attendance Grant.

 APPLY FOR A GRANT

 To submit a grant application, please apply via FEMS Grants Online.
 The summary above outlines the information on eligibility.
 Links to the documents required to support your application are below.